scholarslab/Geoloader/README.md

   group:      "2"
 ```

-And Geoloader programmatically in code:
+Then, use Geoloader programmatically in code:

 ```ruby
 require 'geoloader'